samjabrahams/anchorhub/README.md

 ### Multi-file

-AnchorHub automatically looks at the entire directory tree when checking for anchor matches, so you can link to other documents in the same fashion.
-Each file has its own distinct set of anchors, so you can reuse the same tags on different pages.
+AnchorHub automatically looks at the entire directory tree when checking for AnchorHub tag matches, so you can link to other documents in the same fashion.
 Here's a super simple demonstration below:

 #### Input